This article explains how application objects are counted.

 Do internal system database tables count for the application object total?

-Internal database tables used by OutSystems Platform are not part of the application count total.
+In web applications, internal database tables used by OutSystems Platform are not part of the application count total when referenced.

 Examples of API/Service operation counts

 When consuming Google Calendar APIs:

 Each method defined there and that you import to the platform is one API